MohdRavishIdreesi/Personal/README.md

-# this is my prsonal repository where i paste important commands for devops
+# This is my personal repository where i paste important commands for devops